ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Decentralized storage

 The [web3.storage](https://web3.storage) platform provides an IPFS-based storage service to safely secure and make your data available - giving developers the power of decentralized storage and content addressing via simple client libraries or an HTTP API.
 Similarly, the [Spheron Network](https://spheron.network) also provides an IPFS-based storage service.
+An alternative option is [Functionland Fula Network](https://fx.land), which leverages the unused storage space of personal devices to provide a cloud-like storage for real-time data storage needs.

 ## Lower your storage usage